afstudeerprojecten/FeedbackAI-Tool-Backend/readme.md

 ## Environment Variables
 Create an OPENAI_API_KEY variable
 An api key from OpenAI is needed to access their AI models.
+-  OPENAI_API_KEY variable
+    An api key from OpenAI is needed to access their AI models.

 Create a CHROMA_MODE variable, with one of the following values local, for when running Chroma locally on disk remote, for when running Chroma as a HTTP client remotely
+- OPENAI_EMBEDDING_MODEL
+    OpenAI's embedding model, such as "text-embedding-3-large"

-CHROMA_HOST, in case it's ran remote, must be the url the chroma HTTP client is run on CHROMA_PORT, in case it's ran remote, must tbe the port the chroma HTTP client is runn on on CHROMA_HOST
+CHROMA_HOST, in case it's ran remote, must be the url the chroma HTTP client is run on CHROMA_PORT, in case it's ran remote, must tbe the port the chroma HTTP client is runn on on CHROMA_HOST- OPENAI_LANGUAGE_MODEL
+- OPENAI_LANGUAGE_MODEL
+    OpenAI's Large Languade Model, such as "gpt-4o"